Binabh/react-ts-starter-kit/README.md

 ```
   -- src/
-    -- actions/      -->  for redux actions
+    -- @types/       -->  for custom typecsript types
     -- assets/       -->  for static assets and styles
     -- components/   -->  for components
         -- common/   -->  for shared components
-    -- reducers/     -->  for redux reducers
     -- routes/       -->  for all routes
     -- sagas/        -->  for redux sagas
     -- services/     -->  for api requests
+    -- slices/       -->  for slices created using @reduxjs/toolkit
     -- utils/        -->  for utility / helper functions
     -- views/        -->  for page specific/container components
 ```